 When we use a formula to apply conditional formatting, the formula will evaluate every cell in the selected range.
 As there are no addresses in the formula, for every cell in the data, the ROW and ISEVEN functions are run.
 ROW will return the row number of the cell, and ISEVEN returns TRUE if the row number is even and FALSE if the row number is odd.
 The rule will trigger TRUE, so even rows will be shaded as specified by us.

-IF we wish to color odd rows, we can use ISODD function in such scenario.
+IF we wish to color odd rows, we can use ISODD function in such a scenario.

 Things to remember about the ISEVEN Function

-- We can insert a reference to a cell as seen in above examples or the number directly in double quotes to get the desired result.
+We can insert a reference to a cell as seen in the above examples or the number directly in double quotes to get the desired result.